Tesla Free Money ZEV Credit Math (NASDAQ:TSLA)

 At the moment, our 2021 EPS estimates for Tesla are around $14.07 (full model:paywall).
 This is way above the Street’s estimate at $4.

 Assuming a very conservative PE of 55, that would give us a 12-month price target of around $774.
 With current prices around $650, that gives us around 14% 12-month upside.
-The market will probably value Tesla at a much higher PE, so if our earnings are correct than upside could be huge.
+The stocks run for us already as you know.
+The market will probably value Tesla at a much higher PE, so if our earnings are correct then upside could be huge.

 Conclusion

 Our bullishness on Tesla is as strong as ever.
-In my previous report I explained on a broader scale why I’m pumped about Tesla here and now.
+In a previous report I explained on a broader scale why I’m pumped about Tesla here and now.
 The fundamentals are lined up, and the inclusion in the S&P 500 has fueled a big rally.
 One important aspect of my bull thesis is based on ZEV credits.
-The company has accumulated a large amount of ZEV credits, and they should continue to generate even more.
-ZEV credits.
+The company has accumulated a large amount of ZEV credits, and they should continue to generate even more ZEV credits.
 That’s free money to the tune of $3.5Bn so far with much more to come.
 This money can be used to fuel further growth, and expand their lead in the EV space.

 Past Tesla Calls On Seeking Alpha